jepvini/jepnvim/README.md

 In order to navigate pls don't be a n**b and use `hjkl`, this is not VScode

 `Up` and `Down` keys have been disabled since they are sent by the terminal when the touchpad is accidentally touched while typing -- really annoying

+at the moment h and l are disabled because I want to learn to usr e, b and w instead

 ### Keybindings